gumaerc-testorg/18.327-spring-2003/content/pages/syllabus.md

 ### Simulation Software

-*   MATLAB® Wavelet Toolbox, Software for Filter Design, Signal Analysis, Image Compression, PDEs, Wavelet Transforms on Complex Geometrical Shapes.
+*   MATLAB{{< sup "®" >}} Wavelet Toolbox, Software for Filter Design, Signal Analysis, Image Compression, PDEs, Wavelet Transforms on Complex Geometrical Shapes.

 We encourage you to learn about wavelets and their applications.